Monday, October 20, 2008

 For Jim, paying a slightly higher rate would be better than no life insurance at all.
 The insurance company hit him with another hard sell to forget about renewal.
 When they finally gave up, they then told Jim that his policy would cost $225 per month and that he must have dreamt the $50 figure.

-So, now Jim is looking at paying about 7 times as much per unit of coverage than he was paying before, and he only has about 40% as much coverage.
+So, now Jim is looking at paying about 7 times as much per unit of coverage as he was paying before, and he only has about 40% as much coverage.
 It is fair to say that Jim’s life insurance was not truly renewable in any reasonable sense.

 What about the rest of us?